 The first step then is to examine the idea carefully in the light of the means available.
 Frequently more fact-finding about the situation is required.
 If this first period of planning is successful, two items emerge: namely, “an overall plan” of how to reach the objective and secondly, a decision in regard to the first step of action.
 Usually this planning has also somewhat modified the original idea. (ibid.: 205)

-The next step is ‘composed of a circle of planning, executing, and reconnaissance or fact finding for the purpose of evaluating the results of the second step, and preparing the rational basis for planning the third step, and for perhaps modifying again the overall plan’ (ibid.: 206).
+The next step is ‘composed of a circle of planning, executing, and reconnaissance or fact-finding for the purpose of evaluating the results of the second step, and preparing the rational basis for planning the third step, and for perhaps modifying again the overall plan’ (ibid.: 206).
 What we can see here is an approach to research that is oriented to problem-solving in social and organizational settings, and that has a form that parallels Dewey’s conception of learning from experience.

-The approach, as presented, does take a fairly sequential form – and it is open to literal interpretation.
+The approach, as presented, does take a fairly sequential form – and it is open to a literal interpretation.
 Following it can lead to practice that is ‘correct’ rather than ‘good’ – as we will see.
-It can also be argued that model itself places insufficient emphasis on analysis at key points.
+It can also be argued that the model itself places insufficient emphasis on analysis at key points.
 Elliott (1991: 70), for example, believed that the basic model allows those who use it to assume that the ‘general idea’ can be fixed in advance, ‘that “reconnaissance” is merely fact-finding, and that “implementation” is a fairly straightforward process’.
 As might be expected there was some questioning as to whether this was ‘real’ research.
 There were questions around action research’s partisan nature – the fact that it served particular causes.

 Action research did suffer a decline in favour during the 1960s because of its association with radical political activism (Stringer 2007: 9).
 There were, and are, questions concerning its rigour, and the training of those undertaking it.
 However, as Bogdan and Biklen (1992: 223) point out, research is a frame of mind – ‘a perspective that people take toward objects and activities’.
-Once we have satisfied ourselves that the collection of information is systematic, and that any interpretations made have a proper regard for satisfying truth claims, then much of the critique aimed at action research disappears.
-In some of Lewin’s earlier work on action research (e.g. Lewin and Grabbe 1945) there was a tension between providing a rational basis for change through research, and the recognition that individuals are constrained in their ability to change by their cultural and social perceptions, and the systems of which they are a part.
+Once we have satisfied ourselves that the collection of information is systematic and that any interpretations made have a proper regard for satisfying truth claims, then much of the critique aimed at action research disappears.
+In some of Lewin’s earlier work on action research (e.g. Lewin and Grabbe 1945), there was a tension between providing a rational basis for change through research, and the recognition that individuals are constrained in their ability to change by their cultural and social perceptions, and the systems of which they are a part.
 Having ‘correct knowledge’ does not of itself lead to change, attention also needs to be paid to the ‘matrix of cultural and psychic forces’ through which the subject is constituted (Winter 1987: 48).

-Subsequently, action research has gained a significant foothold both within the realm of community-based, and participatory action research; and as a form of practice oriented to the improvement of educative encounters (e.g. Carr and Kemmis 1986).
+Subsequently, action research has gained a significant foothold both within the realm of community-based, and participatory action research; and as a form of practice-oriented to the improvement of educative encounters (e.g. Carr and Kemmis 1986).

 Exhibit 1: Stringer on community-based action research